sudo-Boris/sudo-Boris.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I have an MEng degree in General Engineering from Durham University.
+👨🏻‍💻 I have an **MEng degree in General Engineering** from Durham University.
 I specialised in Mechanical Engineering.

-🔬 I have research experience in applied AI and I am particulary interested in the intersection of engineering and AI.
+🔬 I have research experience in developing a **Deep Learning Model to do Computational Fluid Dynamics**.

 📚 I am currently an **Internship-Researcher** at Durham Univeristy, continuing to scale my Deep-Learning Model.

-👨🏻‍🔬 I will be joining PwC where I will continue to pursue my interest in AI.
+👨🏻‍🔬 I will be joining **PwC** where I will continue to pursue my interest in applied AI.

-# Selected Experience

 ## 📜 Research experience
-I trained a Deep Learning model

-To accompany this work, I have submitted a blog post to the **ICLR** Blogposts Track communicating the paper's theory and my results.
+I generated training data using Ansys Fluent Fluid simulations on my Universities supercomputer for rooms with different airflow characteristics.
+Eeach simulation took 5 hours.

+I used novel techniques to lay the foundation for a generalisable AI to replicate the results of CFD in less that one second to less than 5% Mean Absolute Percentage Error.

+I am contiung my work as an Internship research at Durham University.
+I plan to use SQL to create a scalable dataframe and apply techniques to down-sample the quatity of data whilst retaining important information.

-Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).
+Feel free to look at my dissertation paper [portfolio entry](https://EngineerMac/portfolio/RCPPO/).

 ## 👨🏻‍🔬 Work
 Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.